 A hallmark of the UWW Degree Completion program is that you can design a degree that is tailored to your skills, talents, and dreams.
 Learn more about our areas of study and building a degree program that is entirely your own.

 Maximize Your Credits

 At the UWW Degree Completion Program, we want to make sure you get credit where credit is due.
 In addition to our generous transfer credit policy, we'll work with you to make sure you are awarded the most credit possible for all eligible prior learning and experience.

 Then we'll work with you to put those credits together in a way that most benefits you.
 The more prior learning you draw from to build your degree concentration, the less new coursework you will have to take and pay for.

 Accelerated Course Options

-In addition to our standard 14-week fall and spring semester course offerings, UMass Amherst offers two 6-week accelerated summer sessions and one 3-week uber accelerated winter session, allowing you to pack in the courses you need to help you finish on your schedule.
+In addition to our standard 14-week fall and spring semester course offerings, UMass Amherst offers two 6-week accelerated summer sessions and one 3-week ultra-accelerated winter session, allowing you to pack in the courses you need to help you finish on your schedule.